thomas-fossati/draft-vesco-vcauthtls/draft-vesco-vcauthtls.md

 ## TLS Client and Server Use VCs

-This section shows an example where the TLS client as well as the TLS server use VCs as presented in figure X. In fact the server selects VC type for both client_cert_types and server_cert_types extensions and in the CertificateRequest message selects a set of DID methods both endpoints have in common as shown in Figure [mutual-vc].
+This section shows an example where the TLS client as well as the TLS server use VCs for authentication.
+In fact the server selects VC for both client_cert_types and server_cert_types extensions and in the CertificateRequest message sends the did_methods extension with a set of DID methods both endpoints have in common.

 <!--
 ```
 @startuml mutual-vc
-database DLT_A order 1
+database IOTA as dlt1 order 1
+database IOTA as dlt2 order 4
 participant Client order 2
 participant Server order 3
-database DLT_B order 4
 skinparam sequenceMessageAlign direction
 skinparam ParticipantPadding 100